Who is eligible for services?

 How do I get my medical records from the SHCC?

 A patient can request their medical records to be sent from or to the SHCC after completing a consent for records release.
-It is a SHCC policy to destroy medical records after seven years.
+It is a SHCC policy to destroy inactive medical records after seven years.
 Please allow a minimum of 24 hours to prepare records for completion of requests.
+There is an interactive form on the main page of this website under Medical Records.

 Who's on your staff?